 |On the muzzle|

 |The top of the head|

 Lack of physical and mental exercises

-If your Newfoundland isn’t getting sufficient exercises (Physically and mentally) on a daily basis, they are more likely not to cuddle or snuggle with others.
+If your Newfoundland isn’t getting sufficient exercise (Physically and mentally) on a daily basis, they are more likely not to cuddle or snuggle with others.
 Because they need to mentally stimulate, and exercises can provide that.

 Internal injury or bad health status

-Due to poor health and internal injuries, they like to left alone and don’t need to deal with others.
+Due to poor health and internal injuries, they like to be left alone and don’t need to deal with others.